 In today’s evolving digital world, consumers make decisions faster than ever.
 They want instant gratification for impulsive decisions, and they expect brands to provide what they are looking for when they need it.

 Consumers are frequently turning to mobile devices for the answers, searching Google for products, and gathering recommendations from social media.
 With all of this in mind, properties must ask the question: “Is our brand seizing the moment?”

 In multifamily housing, it is important to understand your audience’s lifestyle and interests.
 This includes how they like to communicate, what they do in their free time, and what amenities interest them the most.
 How does can this knowledge translate into your multifamily website and online presence?

-A company must know their mission and the experience that their brand is committed to giving residents onsite.
+A company must know its mission and the experience that its brand is committed to giving residents onsite.
 It’s essential to then communicate that multifamily branding message clearly through the right channels at the right time.
 It’s also important to be active in all stages of the mobile journey.
 This can start with local search results, your online reviews, multifamily website, social media, and video.

 Building a Meaningful Multifamily Brand Experience

 The components of a multifamily brand identity consist of the name, apartment logo, tagline, color palette, typeface, and all forms of messaging.
 These components are created for the business to reflect the value it is trying to bring to the market.

 But there is way more to a brand experience than just a pretty apartment logo or well-designed multifamily website.